 How Does a French Drain Work?

-Ultimately, when rain falls or water gathers in your yard, as Delaware.gov indicates, a French drain will route water away into a natural drainage site.
-Keep in mind, monthly maintenance should be performed to help ensure debris, leaves, litter, and more are removed.
-Ultimately, the success of the French drain largely depends on where the drainage area is located.
+When rain falls or water gathers in your yard, a French drain will route water away into a natural drainage site.

 Considerations for a French Drain

-When deciding whether to install a French drain, some considerations might include:
+When deciding whether to install a French drain, consider:

-- What climate do you live in?
+- What kind of climate do you live in?
 Does that necessitate a French drain?

-- How common is flooding in your area?
-Rain?
+- How common are rain and flooding in your area?

 French Drains: The Pros and Cons